 Vanguard University of Southern California (VUSC) is a faith-based university of liberal arts and professional studies committed to preparing students for productive service in the marketplace of the twenty-first century.
 VUSC offers an educational experience driven by the pursuit of truth, virtue, and service.

 The Department of Chemistry (and other related Departments) has been transformed by the acquisition of equipment and the refurbishment of several labs over the past 5-8 years.
-Funding for this enhanced technological infrastructure has come from a variety of sources: funding from U.S. Department of Education ($248,525) and U.S. Department of Energy ($50,000) grants, the National Science Foundation ($50,000), gifts-in-kind ($125,000), Beckman-Coulter Genomics Matching Grant Program ($49,450) and the Fletcher Jones Foundation ($366,460).
+Funding for this enhanced technological infrastructure has come from a variety of sources: funding from U.S. Department of Education ($248,525) and U.S. Department of Energy ($50,000) grants, the National Science Foundation ($50,000), gifts-in-kind ($125,000), Beckman-Coulter Genomics Matching Grant Program ($49,450), the Fletcher Jones Foundation ($366,460), Department of Education ($2.6M), and the Southern California Edison Company ($29,485).

 Science education is intricately linked with experiential learning.
 Hence, the requirement of students to enroll in Laboratory sections so that they can have meaningful “hands-on” experience.
 Since the discovery of DNA in 1953 by James Watson and Francis Crick, the disciples of biology, chemistry, and biochemistry have been transformed.
 No longer are scientists and students relegated to observing life, we can study the most minute particles of life – DNA.
 In order to do so, one must invest in instrumentation to conduct this research.
 Now that VUSC has acquired several key pieces of instruments, students can engage in this “final frontier” of modern biology and chemistry on campus under the tutelage of dedicated mentors who have a Christian worldview.